• Skip to primary navigation

 Ingredients

-• 2 cups (75 g) fresh basil leaves, washed with stems cut off
+• 2 cups (75 g) fresh basil leaves washed and stems cut off

 • ¼ cup (40 g) pine nuts